MJHutchinson/personal-website/content/authors/admin/_index.md

 Hi I'm Michael!
 I'm interested in machine learning, particularly the Bayesian flavour.

-Recently I have been working on [Equivariance in Deep Learning](#publications), and various [COIVD-19 statistical modelling efforts](#publications).
+Recently I have been working on [Geometric and Equivariant Deep/Probabilistic Learning](#publications), and various [COIVD-19 statistical modelling efforts](#publications).

 Previously I've worked on [Architecture Search of Bayesian Neural Networks](https://github.com/MJHutchinson/Masters-Thesis/raw/master/Final%20report%20v2.pdf), and [Differential Privacy for Federated and Continual Bayesian Learning]({{< ref "/post/2019-10-01-differentially-private-pvi" >}}).

-Broadly I'm interested in statistically principled machine learning.
-I'm working on pushing the theoretical boundaries of this, and help make it useful in the real world!

-My interests aren't completely settled however, and I'm always keen to explore new areas.
-Reinforcement Learning is the next on my todo list.
+Broadly I'm interested in interface between statistical and deep learning, and trying to bring more principled statistical methods into deep learning.

-I recently started a PhD course at the University of Oxford through the [StatML](https://statml.io/) course, supervised by [Yee Whye Teh](http://www.stats.ox.ac.uk/~teh/) and [Max Welling](https://staff.fnwi.uva.nl/m.welling/).
+I am currently a PhD student at the University of Oxford through the [StatML](https://statml.io/) course, supervised by [Yee Whye Teh](http://www.stats.ox.ac.uk/~teh/) and [Max Welling](https://staff.fnwi.uva.nl/m.welling/).
 Before that I completed a Masters of Engineering at the University of Cambridge, supervised by [Dr Rich E. Turner](http://cbl.eng.cam.ac.uk/Public/Turner/Turner).